 Introduction to Delivering

 The scheduler can also set up a pin code that is being used in conjunction with the test.
-This is a good way to prevent outside users from accessing the test.
+This is a good way to prevent outsiders accessing the test.

-- Give extra time to individual candidates
+- Give extra time

 - Send messages to candidates